jeronimoluza/geeprocessing/worldpop_ukr/README.md

-This objective of this project is to obtain Age and Sex Structured WorldPop data for administrative levels of Ukraine
+This objective of this project is to obtain and process Age and Sex Structured WorldPop data for administrative levels of Ukraine

 Area of interest: Ukraine